MarcelNiedermeier/Quantunity/README.md

 maxdim = 10
 qc = initialise_qcircuit(N, lintop, backend, maxdim)
 ```
-Apart from that, we build our quantum circuit as we have done previously.
+The choice of a maximum bond dimension of 10 here is arbitrary (but, as you will see, sufficient).
+In general, there is no recipe which allows you to choose the correct bond dimension for every situation.
+Indeed, often it is the whole point of a given study to assess a certain behaviour *as a function* of the bond dimension in order to study the entangling properties of a quantum circuit.
+Apart from that, we build our circuit as we have done previously.
 To make our lives a bit easier, however, let's write a function which builds the oracle automatically:
 ```
 function BV_oracle!(qc, bitstring)
     N = qc.NumQubits